 Keeping financial records

-At AVASK we can advise businesses in the Winchester area on keeping financial, tax, accounting and other records.
+At AVASK we can advise businesses in the Southampton area on keeping financial, tax, accounting and other records.
 Here are some of the key points.

 Every business needs to have a good record retention policy.
 Failure to retain documents for the use of HM Revenue and Customs can result in significant fines.
 Other records which have no statutory retention period may be essential in later years for historical or research purposes.